 select * from orders_iceberg where created_ts BETWEEN date '2022-09-10' AND date '2022-09-12';

-The data in S3 for example looks like this:
+The data in Amazon S3, for example, looks like this:

-and Trino is smart enough to read the Iceberg Manifest List and then only look at files that meet the partition requirement of the query.
+Trino is smart enough to read the Iceberg Manifest List and then only look at files that meet the query’s partition requirement.
 In the example above, it would only be 2022-09-10 and 2022-09-11.
 A list of functions to partition by can be found here.

 Note: Trino’s Iceberg implementation includes the timezone for the timestamp data type (timestamp(6)).
-This was a conscious decision based on industry standard of supporting timezones within timestamp data types that Hive didn’t support.
+This was a conscious decision based on the industry standard of supporting time zones within timestamp data types that Hive didn’t support.

 Although we’ll cover this in a separate schema evolution blog, you aren’t stuck with this partitioning scheme.
 At any time, you can modify your partition column.
 For example, if we decided that partitioning on day is too granular, we can modify the table to now be partitioned by month: